 The RESCU Foundation is very dedicated to its mandated mission.
-Unfortunately, in order for us to stay true to its design and intentions, there are some things that are simply outside our purview.
+Unfortunately, for us to stay true to its design and intentions, there are some things that are simply outside our purview.
 And, there are other things we simply do not have the funding to guarantee.
 Thank you for your understanding.

 - RESCU will happily help connect our clients with appropriate care alternatives in their area.
 We do not recommend one single medical provider over another.

 - RESCU will offer whatever financial disbursement its Medical Aid Panel deems appropriate to both the circumstances and RESCU’s ability.
-This means that financial disbursement is not guaranteed, and that full amounts of medical bills cannot be covered.
+This means that financial disbursement is not guaranteed and that full amounts of medical bills cannot be covered.

-- RESCU can not consider rent, booth fees, utility bills or anything not medically related, or related directly to a medical situation.
+- RESCU cannot consider rent, booth fees, utility bills, or anything not medically related, or related directly to a medical situation.

 - RESCU cannot achieve as much success without your responsive communication.